ryannix123/quay-rhel9/README.md

 # Installing Quay Registry on RHEL 9

-There are times when you need an internal container registry. e.g., Air-gapped OpenShift testing.
+There are times when you need an internal container registry for testing. e.g., Air-gapped OpenShift pilot.
 This guide provides step-by-step instructions for setting up a Red Hat Quay registry on a Red Hat Enterprise Linux (RHEL) 9 system.

 ## Prerequisites